 Repatriation Transition Tax

-Decoupling from federal tax reform’s Repatriation Transition Tax (RTT) provisions has been the norm for states in 2018.
+Decoupling from federal tax reform’s Repatriation Transition Tax (RTT) provisions has been the norm for states.
 The STAR Partnership recommends that states decouple from federal provisions addressing repatriated foreign earnings in order to remain consistent with policies to avoid taxation of foreign income, and a significant majority of states followed this recommendation.
 Under the prior federal tax system, states generally did not include foreign income in their own tax bases, for both policy reasons and Constitutional limitations.
 States should continue to respect these policy and Constitutional rationales and avoid taxation of foreign income by excluding these provisions from their business tax bases.

-A significant majority of states which acted in 2018 decoupled from the one-time tax on repatriated earnings and profits.
-Sixteen of the 21 states which acted this year decoupled from the RTT.
+A significant majority of states have decoupled from the one-time tax on repatriated earnings and profits.
+Twenty-six states have decoupled from the RTT.
 Only five states failed to decouple (or provide significant relief) and thus include one-time repatriated foreign earnings and profits in their state tax bases.

 Foreign Derived Intangible Income